hahmadia/Leap_Motion_Mouse/README.md

 Zoom in - Create a circular loop clockwise.

-Zoom out- Create a circular loop counter-clockwise.
+Zoom out - Create a circular loop counter-clockwise.